Mampenda/Multiprogramming/README.md

 as above, and at intermediate stages.
 Next, we'll develop several implementations of barrier synchronization.

 The simplest way to specify the requirements for a barrier is to employ a shared integer, `count`, which is initially zero.
-Assume there are `N` worker processes that need to meet at  barrier.
-When a process arrives at the barrier, it increments `count`; when `count` is `N`, all processes can proceed.
+Assume there are `n` worker processes that need to meet at  barrier.
+When a process arrives at the barrier, it increments `count`; when `count` is `n`, all processes can proceed.
 This specification leads to the following code
 outline:

 ```